northpool1/node-jpeg-turbo/README.md

 See [LICENSE](LICENSE).

-Copyright © Simo Kinnunen.
+Copyright © Julian Waller.
 All Rights Reserved.